 Several years ago, I was in downtown Atlanta and popped into a quilt museum for African-American quilters.
 (I don’t remember the exact name.)
 That was the first I ever heard about the role quilts played in the Underground Railroad.
 It was a very interesting tour even though it was a fairly small museum.
 Many of the quilts were in fair to poor condition unlike most other quilt museums I have visited, because they had been saved over the years under much more difficult circumstances.

-This is my contribution to Black History Month.
+This is my contribution to Black History Month this year.
 For those of you who are my regular readers, and you are a very select group, you will notice this series is a little different from my normal offerings here.
 But sometimes, we need some variety.
-This is definitely it this month.
+This is definitely it for this month.

 There are some who don’t believe this is even true history.
 They may be right.
 But with oral history, it can be hard to verify a lot of the history you hear a few hundred years later.

 Because so much about this part of our history had to be shrouded in secrecy, much of it was passed along by mouth.
 Much of it wasn’t told outside of immediate families until after the Civil War.
 Sometimes, it was even later before black families told white families these parts of their history.
 Another reason it was passed on verbally is that many of the people involved couldn’t read or write.

 So when you hear people denigrate aspects of this history or say it isn’t valid because it wasn’t written, they are not dealing with the reality of the situation.
 There are many parts of the world where their history is dependent on verbal history.
 It tends to be quite consistent.
 It’s not always infallible, but frequently, the stories tend to agree with each other.
 The codes described for the quilts are very similar.
 I’m inclined to believe this really happened.